xgbuils/iterum/doc/API_constructor.md

 ## Value (value)

-Returns an object that passed to the Iterum constructor, creates a generator that returns iterator with just one iteration based on `value` passed.
+Returns an object that, if is passed to the Iterum constructor, creates a generator that returns iterator with just one iteration based on `value` passed.

 ### usage:
 ``` javascript